 First Generation Resources

-The Harvard College First Generation Student Union is a student organization that provides an inclusive community that aims to ease the transition to college and support first-generation students.
-Feel free to visit their Facebook page for the latest updates and events.
+The Harvard College First Generation Student Union (Primus) is a student organization that provides an inclusive community that aims to ease the transition to college and support first-generation students.

 First Generation Harvard Alumni